 Environment Agency registered waste carriers (external website)

 Plus, when talking to companies, you can ask for their registration number.
-This can be validated by you online instantly using the Environment Agency's Public Register.
+This can be checked by you online instantly using the Environment Agency's Public Register.
 If no number is given, it is advised that you refuse the service:

 Environment Agency public register (external website)